FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: Does a SQEP need to be external or independent, or can they be internal staff?

-A: A SQEP can be internal staff or an external consultant.
+A: A suitably qualified and experienced person (SQEP) can be internal staff or an external consultant.
 They do not need to be independent of the supplier.

 Q: What happens if an assessment is completed by someone who is not a SQEP?

-A: If someone is not a SQEP, the assessment will not be valid.
+A: If someone is not a suitably qualified and experienced person (SQEP), the assessment will not be valid.

 Removing footnotes